alex-harvey-z3q/alex-harvey-z3q.github.io/_posts/2020-03-06-why-erb-is-a-better-at-templating-than-jinja2.md

 ```
 {% endraw %}

 It is.
-And used as a web framework, as intended, I have no doubt that it is a powerful, elegant tool.
+And used as a web framework, as intended, I have no doubt that it is a powerful, elegant tool, as advertised.

 But is it good for code generation in general?
-Because in the DevOps community, Jinja2 is not used for generating HTML web pages, but for generating configuration files, YAML documents, Markdown source code, and so on.
+Because in the DevOps community, Jinja2 is not used for generating HTML web pages, but for generating configuration files, YAML documents, human readable text, Markdown source code, and so on.

 In this post I compare Jinja2's features with ERB, and I argue that the community could do well to return to ERB.